Year Released: 2001

 -Hey, Pokemon fans!
 Do you recognize Mizuki’s English dub voice?
 That’s none other than Misty herself.
 Funny how both characters have a side ponytail and have bad tempers.

--The Comic Party event is based on a real life event called Comic Market or Comiket for short.
+-The Comic Party event is based on a real-life event called Comic Market or Comiket for short.
 It takes place in the Tokyo Big Sight which is seen during those scenes.

 It’s anime re-discovering time once again.
-I guess after watching Otaku no Video, I wanted to immerse myself into an anime I remember watching a long time ago.
+I guess after watching Otaku no Video, I wanted to immerse myself in an anime I remember watching a long time ago.
 Seeing an anime that’s about anime fans back then was certainly interesting a while ago and it’s just crazy how common of a backdrop it is nowadays.
 Then again, I’m going to be taking on the first anime I saw in my life that dealt with that topic back when Newtype USA was a thing.